drmingdrmer/shbookmark/README.markdown

 By default shbookmark alias prefix is `g`.
 User could define his own prefix.

-To use "bk" as prefix, load shbookmark with :
+To use "bk" as prefix, load shbookmark with argument `bk`:

     source <path_to_shbookmark>/bin/shbookmark.sh make_alias bk